amosjames334/Cloud-Native-Medical-Data-ETL-Pipeline/README.md

 - Manual DAG triggering
 - Performance statistics

-## 📝 Next Steps for Enhancement

-1. Add data visualization dashboard (Tableau/PowerBI)
-2. Implement real-time streaming with Kafka
-3. Add ML model for drug interaction prediction
-4. Create data catalog with DataHub

 ## 🤝 Contributing

 This is a portfolio project, but suggestions welcome via issues.
+Learn, grow, and have fun!

 ## 📄 License